Gombe Stream National Park

 Tanzania Destinations | northern circuit

-Tanzania’s smallest park (52 sq km) is home to the world-famous chimp reserve.
+Gombe National Park is Tanzania’s smallest park (52 sq km) and it is home to the world-famous chimp reserve.
 It is located 16 km north of Kigoma on the shore of Lake Tanganyika in western Tanzania.

 There are plenty of baboons around, but the focal point of Gombe is the chimps.
 It’s reconciling their interests with those of tourism that has occupied the founder of the reserve, Jane Goodall, for 25 years.
 Here, in the 1960’s, Goodall carried out major research conclusively on the unique relationship between man and chimpanzee, as we share 95% of our genes with them (some people may share more than others!) and they have similar hearing, smells and other senses to humans.

 You need to pay $100 a day just to come (entrance fee), whether you see the chimps or not, so be prepared; you may be disappointed.
 Some of the chimpanzees in the main study community are actually quite aggressive to strangers, so it can be dangerous.
 Care has to be taken not to pass on diseases to the chimps, as humans and chimp’s immunity systems are so similar that we can catch their diseases and they ours.